moodle-saml/auth/README.txt

 Important for enrollment!!
 ==========================

-This plugin suppose that the IdP send the courses data of the user in a attribute that can be configured but the pattern of the expected data is always:
+This plugin suppose that the IdP send the courses data of the user in a attribute that can be configured but the pattern of the expected data is:
 <course_id>:<period>:<role>:<status>
 You can change this pattern editing the file auth/saml/course_mapping.php